junghochoi-umd/cryptography-cmsc414fall2022/README.md

     savings account
  9. A balance request for your checking account

-You are also given a second ciphertext stream, `other.out`.
+You are also given a second ciphertext stream, `other.in`.
 This stream is from a *different* session, so it is not encrypted with the same key.
 In addition, you do *not* know what requests were used to generate this.
 This will allow you to test your code against an